lucarso120/Twitter_projects/README.md

-# A Bot for tracking the Portuguese Parlament actions
+# A Bot for tracking the Portuguese Parliament actions

 The purpose of this project is to create a twitter account that automatically updates parlamentary activity as they are published in the official website.
 For this, I did some we scrapping to retrieve data from the website, using BeautifulSoup4.